AskAwayHealth

 No matter how trite it may be, even small favours will help someone else feel better.

-That also counts a great deal when your help put smiles on the face of other people in spite of the challenges that you may be facing.
+That also counts a great deal when you help put smiles on the faces of other people in spite of the challenges that you may be facing.

 Conclusion